kdoore/cs1335-gitbook-S16/object_inheritance.md

 ![](buttonClass.png)

 As seen in the UML class diagram below,  the PImageButton and PShapeButton classes are child classes of the base class:  Button.
 They have an inheritance relationship, this is refered to as an 'Is-A' relationship.
-E
+When we define these classes, we only define new instance variables

 ![](Screenshot 2015-10-25 16.59.21.png)